WHO: Virginia Film Society

 WHERE: Vinegar Hill Theatre

-For more information on membership in the Virginia Film Society, or to view the full spring season schedule, visit www.vafilm.com.
+For information on membership in the Virginia Film Society, to download an application form or to view the full fall season schedule, visit www.vafilm.com.